 Mae has six months overlap relief available and she needs to reduce the 15-month basis period to 12 months so she uses three months of her overlap relief up.

 3/6 x £6,000 = £3,000

-Your profits for 2016/17, which are based on a 15-month basis period will be reduced by £3,000 and you still have 3 months overlap profits to carry forward.
+Mae’s profits for 2020/21, which are based on a 15-month basis period will be reduced by £3,000 and she still has three months overlap profits to carry forward.